sruthi7sri/LexsyAI-Platform-Assignment-/README.md

 ## 🤝 Contributing

-This is a portfolio project, but feedback and suggestions are welcome!
+This is a portfolio project, made for Lexsy.ai but feedback and suggestions are welcome!

 ### Development Workflow